dongyx/hardv/README.md

 thus all your data is in files created and managed by yourself.

 - HardV respects contents of input files as long as possible;
-you could use empty lines and white characters to layout your card files.
+you could use empty lines to layout your card files.

 - HardV is a Unix filter in the default mode;
 that makes it easy to be called by other programs.